sonirico/datetoken.py/README.md

 - The word `now`.
 It means the point in the future timeline when tokens are parsed to their datetime form.
 - Optionally, modifiers to add and/or subtract the future value of `now` can be used.
-Surprisingly, additions are set via `+`, while `-` mean subtractions.
+Unsurprisingly, additions are set via `+`, while `-` mean subtractions.
 These modifiers can be chained as many times as needed.
   E.g: `now-1M+3d+2h`.
 Along with the arithmetical sign and the amount, the unit of time the amount refers to must be specified.
 Currently, the supported units are:
   - `s` seconds
   - `m` minutes
   - `h` hours